davide-c/iocd/README.md

 # iocd
-This is a simple IoC/DI implementation.
+This is a simple **IoC/DI** implementation.
+The api is similar to tsyringe's.

 &nbsp;

 ## How it works
-A default `Container` instance named `container` in exported by the library.
+A default `Container` instance named `container` is exported by the library.

 Calling the `container.resolve(ClassName)` method will attempt to resolve or construct the requested instance with its dependencies through one of the available sources: